adonisjs/v5-docs/content/guides/database/introduction.md

 summary: Introduction to the Lucid ORM.
 It ships with an implementation of an Active record pattern, a database query builder, support for migrations, seeders, and model factories.
 ---

-AdonisJS is one of the few Node.js frameworks (if not the only one) that has first class support for SQL databases.
-The data layer of the framework is powered by Lucid and the package must be installed separately.
+AdonisJS is one of the few Node.js frameworks (if not the only one) with first-class support for SQL databases.
+Lucid powers the data layer of the framework, and you must install the package separately.

 :::div{class="setup"}